deepgit2025/-drag_drop/README.md

 todo :: 13/11/2025 --- 19/11/2020
-perfect the drag and drop with grid like appsmith PS: responsiveness can be less prioritized //***** anyhow today talk to sir about react dependencies and and use tanstack query :: done change data from layout only and their schema usng state managment tools or tanstack update all data and ui handlers from layout like appsmith, make a separate data and styles option on right. make an handler file which update all changed states and their dependent elements. add remove widgets feature in it
+perfect the drag and drop with grid like appsmith PS: responsiveness can be less prioritized //***** anyhow today change data from layout only and their schema usng state managment tools or tanstack update all data and ui handlers from layout like appsmith, make a separate data and styles option on right. make an handler file which update all changed states and their dependent elements. add remove widgets feature in it